Meredith-Lab/volcalc/README.md

 [here](https://mybinder.org/v2/gh/Meredith-Lab/binder_volcalc/master?urlpath=rstudio).
 This instance can be slow to launch.

-This was generated using [Binder](https://mybinder.org/), which is an excellent free, open source tool to create custom computing environments.
+The instance was generated using [Binder](https://mybinder.org/), which is an excellent free, open source tool to create custom computing environments.

+To see an example of how to use `volcalc`, run the script `example_volcalc_usage.R` which is included in the server’s file system.

 ### Installing locally